Read This First

 Prompt 4: Read the following statements and rank the quality of evidence provided from strongest to weakest.
 Justify your rankings.

-The central claim is this: To rank the quality of evidence provided in the statements from strongest to weakest, we consider the rigor, objectivity, and generalizability of the evidence.
+In plain terms: To rank the quality of evidence provided in the statements from strongest to weakest, we consider the rigor, objectivity, and generalizability of the evidence.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Evidence Workshop tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.